alexieyizhe/uni-notes/2A/CS 246/Notes/2018-11-20-coupling+cohesion+unique_shared_ptrs.md

 The__Single Responsibility Principle__ states that _a class should only have one reason to change._

 In `Chessboard`, there are two: gameplay & communication.
-We should be commjunicating with the chessboard via params/results/exceptions, and confine user commincation to be outside of the game class.
+We should be commjunicating with the chessboard via params/results/exceptions, and confine user communication to be outside of the game class.

 > Do __not__ communicate in `main`.
 It is hard, if not impossible, to reuse code in `main`.